Azure/Azure-Verified-Modules/docs/content/faq/_index.md

 As various teams inside Microsoft have come together to establish a "One Microsoft" IaC approach and library, we started the AVM initiative to bridge the gaps by defining specifications for both Bicep and Terraform modules.

 In the BRM repo today, "vanilla modules" (non-AVM modules) can be found in the `/modules` folder, while AVM modules are located in the `/avm` folder.
 Both are being published to the same endpoint, the Public Bicep Registry.
 AVM Bicep modules are published in a dedicated namespace, using the `avm/res` & `avm/ptn` prefixes to make them distinguishable from the Public Registry's "vanilla modules".

+{{< hint type=note >}}

+Going forward, AVM will become the single Microsoft standard for Bicep modules, published to the Public Bicep Registry, via the BRM repository.

+In the upcoming period, existing "vanilla" modules will be retired or migrated to AVM, and new modules will be developed according to the AVM specifications.

+{{< /hint >}}

+---

+## How is AVM different from Bicep private registries and TemplateSpecs?
+Is AVM related to, or separate from Azure Radius?

+AVM - with its modules published in the Public Bicep Registry (backed by the [BRM repository](https://aka.ms/BRM)) - represents the only standard from Microsoft for Bicep modules in the Public Registry.

+Bicep private registries and TemplateSpecs are different ways of inner-sourcing, sharing and internally leveraging Bicep modules within an organization.
+We're planning to provide guidance for theses scenarios in the future.

+AVM has nothing to do with Radius (yet), but the AVM core team is constantly looking for additional synergies inside Microsoft.

 ---